-And we've reached the skip in the record, and the much more important discussion of the misappropriation of hip-hop by pop artists is swept away by an undertow of moral self-righteousness, troubling racial undertones, and the double standard that surrounds hip-hop lyrics.
+And we've reached the skip in the record.
+It's the moment when the misappropriation of hip-hop by pop artists is swept away by an undertow of moral self-righteousness, troubling racial undertones, and the double standard that surrounds hip-hop lyrics.
 The ugly head of “conscious rap” rears its ugly, manipulative head, and around we go.

-The purpose of that abstraction more than likely stems from the fact that “conscious rap” is less an echelon of music that fans and critics alike hope that hip-hop’s biggest artists can one day achieve, and more of a tool used to deflect the conversation away from actual progress in the way of lyrical analysis.
-This never-ending double standard allows for critics of hip-hop, even those like Cyrus who were actually complicit in creating such music, to pick and choose which artists they deem unfit to carry the torch for “conscious rap.”
+The purpose of that abstraction more than likely stems from the fact “conscious rap” is less an echelon of music that fans and critics alike hope hip-hop’s biggest artists will one day achieve, and more a tool used by artists to deflect the conversation away from actual progress in the way of lyrical analysis.
+A never-ending double standard allows for critics of hip-hop, even those like Cyrus who was actually complicit in creating such music, to pick and choose which artists they deem unfit to carry the torch for “conscious rap.”

 That act of condemnation is no more apparent than in Cyrus’ initial interview in which she quotes Kendrick Lamar’s “HUMBLE.” as an example of socially progressive rap.
-She states, “But I also love that Kendrick song: ‘Show me somethin’ natural like ass with some stretch marks.’
+She says, “But I also love that Kendrick song: ‘Show me somethin’ natural like ass with some stretch marks.’
 I love that because it’s not ‘Come sit on my dick, suck on my cock.’
 I can’t listen to that anymore.”

-Most striking is the specific example Miley cites, which conflates Kendrick’s earnestness about a woman’s appearance with that of the socially progressive rapper, while also failing to point out that Kendrick also raps lyrics like “Ooh that pussy good, won’t you sit it on my taste bloods” in the very same song.
+Most striking is the specific example Miley cites, which conflates Kendrick’s earnestness about a woman’s appearance with that of the socially progressive rapper, while also failing to point out how Kendrick also raps lyrics like “Ooh that pussy good, won’t you sit it on my taste bloods” in the very same song.

-Cyrus, like the many other critical voices of hip-hop culture during the many iterations of this same conversation, also seems to confuse the idea of vulgar rap lyrics and misogyny in rap.
-Quotes like “Come sit on my dick, suck on my cock” carry the conversation in a troubling direction that steers it further away from addressing actual instances of misogyny in rap.
+Cyrus, like the many other critical voices in hip-hop culture during the many iterations of this same conversation, also seems to confuse the idea of vulgar rap lyrics and misogyny in rap.
+Quotes like “Come sit on my dick, suck on my cock” carry the conversation away from addressing actual instances of misogyny in rap.
 It plays as a distraction from the truth instead of an unveiling of the problematic relationship rap music has with women.

-What Miley Cyrus said will be said again, eventually, and like every time those words have been uttered before, the conversation we have about it will become dismantled.
+What Miley Cyrus said will be said again, eventually, and like every time those words have been uttered before, the conversation we have will become dismantled.
 It will pit the Kendrick Lamars of the rap world against the Rich Homie Quans within a moral arena in which we collectively dissect who the progressive and regressive rapper actually is.
-Artists like Miley Cyrus, and what can best be described as a cognitive dissonance with hip-hop, will continue to seek reassurance that morality and musical taste are one in the same, without ever looking in the mirror to see how they may have inflated those same narratives.
+Artists like Miley Cyrus, and what can best be described as a cognitive dissonance with hip-hop, will continue to seek reassurance that morality and musical taste are one and the same, without ever looking in the mirror to see how they may have inflated those same narratives.